 \begin{proposition} For an open compact group bundle $p \colon H \rightarrow M$ over a compact space $M$ the following assertions hold. \begin{enumerate}[(i)] \item The canonical map $\mathrm{PPos}_1(H) \rightarrow \hat{H}$ is continuous and open. \item The canonical map $\hat{p} \colon \hat{H} \to M$ is continuous and open. \item $\hat{H}$ is a locally compact (Hausdorff) space. \item The map

 is continuous. \end{enumerate} \end{proposition}

-The proof of openness in (\ref{proptop2}) is based on an idea communicated to the authors by Jean Renault and uses the following observation (see also \cite{Rena2021} for a different proof in the case of bundles of locally compact abelian groups). \begin{lemma} Let $p \colon H \rightarrow M$ be an open compact group bundle over a compact space $M$ and $f \in \mathrm{C}(H)$.
-Then the mapping
+The proof of openness in (\ref{proptop2}) is based on an idea communicated to the authors by Jean Renault and uses the following observation (see also \cite{Rena2021} for a different proof in the case of bundles of locally compact abelian groups).